-The Memorandum of Understanding (MOU) between the Solicitor General and the Chair of the Arbitration Commission governs the operational, administrative, and reporting relationships e Arbitration Commission.
-The term between the Solicitor General and the Chair on behalf of the Arbitration Commission.
+The Memorandum of Understanding (MOU) between the Solicitor General and the Chair of the Arbitration Commission governs the operational, administrative, and reporting relationships between the Solicitor General and the Chair on behalf of the Arbitration Commission.
 The term of the MOU is five years and may be amended at any time with the agreement of the parties.